 Enter your email below & we'll send it straight to your inbox.
 Plus you’ll get affordable and easy gluten-free recipes delivered each week!

-It’s slightly embarrassing how much I’ve been making peanut butter sheet cake.
+It’s slightly embarrassing how much I’ve been making this homemade peanut butter cake.
 However, once I’m shoving warm, gooey cake in my face, any self-dignity is gone anyway.
+The simple, kitchen staple ingredients always being ready to go doesn’t help matters…

-Old fashioned peanut cake mixes together in minutes without using any fancy equipment or techniques.
-You don’t even have to remember to wait for the cake to cool before slathering it with 5 minute chocolate frosting.
+The simple peanut butter cake mixes together in minutes without using any fancy equipment or techniques.
+You don’t even have to remember to wait for the cake to cool before slathering it with 5 minute chocolate icing.

 Free Guide!
 5 easy tips for baking like a gluten-free pro!